FilippoBotti/DistributedSystems/README.md

 ## Esercitazione 1

-Here, we had to build a simple client-server interation with rmi objects.
+Here we had to build a simple client-server interation with rmi objects.

 The project is composed of 4 classes: